-About the Morrisby Aspirations Programme
+About the Morrisby Profile Programme

 During the first half of Michaelmas Term, participating 5th Year pupils will be scheduled to complete at school a brief online questionnaire designed to pin-point their key skills, interests and motivations and identify potential careers that would appear to be well matched to them (based on their answers to the questionnaire).
 Upon completing the questionnaire, they can see immediately an online report of the findings from their questionnaire.
-Then, after the October half-term break, participating students will receive a 30-minute, one-to-one career guidance interview with an independent and experienced career adviser from the Morrisby Organisation.
-The adviser will discuss with the pupil the findings in his report and implications for A-Level subject choices as well as post-18 education, training, and work options.
+Then, after the October half-term break, participating students will receive a 30-minute, one-to-one career guidance interview via Zoom with an independent and experienced career adviser from the Morrisby Organisation.
+The adviser will discuss with the pupil the findings in their report and implications for A-Level subject choices as well as post-18 education, training, and work options.
 Students can give parents access to read their online report using a function in their Morrisby online account.

 Responses to Common Pupil Objections